MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Configuring-Web-Services-to-Use-SSL--SOAP-and-OData-.md

 9. Make a note of the service account information.
 You will need this information later on in this walkthrough.

 ##  <a name="ObtainCert"></a> Obtaining an SSL Certificate
  The certificate is a file that [!INCLUDE[nav_server](includes/nav_server_md.md)] uses to prove its identity and establish a trusted connection with the client that is trying to connect.
 In a production environment, you obtain an SSL certificate from a certification authority.
-Some large organizations may have their own certification authorities, and other organizations can request a certificate from a third\-party organization.
+Some large organizations may have their own certification authorities, and other organizations can request a certificate from a third-party organization.
 In a test environment, if you do not have certificate, then you can create your own test certificate by using the makecert.exe tool as described in the following procedure.

  In the following procedure, you use the makecert.exe tool to create a test certificate file \(.cer\) with a private key file \(.pvk\), and then generate a personal information file \(.pfx\) from the two files.
 You will use the .pxf in the next procedure for importing the certificate on the computer running [!INCLUDE[nav_server](includes/nav_server_md.md)].